giovannimanetti11/Simple-donation/README.md

 - `primary`: the main color used for buttons and highlights
 - `secondary`: used for secondary elements and hover states
 - `accent`: used for accents and focus states
+- `background`: the background color of the donation component

 ### FAQ Customization